eherdter/AirBnB_analysis/README.md

 2. Determine which user selectable options are most influential to listing price (`adjusted_price`)
 3. Suggest an overall **best value** option founded on insight gained from the data

-##Major questions answered in the analysis
+## Major questions answered in the analysis
 1. What is the breakdown of listings by room type?
 2. How much does an Airbnb cost by district and room type?
 3. Does superhost status influence listing price?
 4. Of user options on the Airbnb website, which selection most strongly influences the price of a listing?

-##Summary of Methods
+## Summary of Methods
 I used publicly available [data](http://insideAirbnb.com/get-the-data.html) on Paris, France Airbnb listings to answer the above questions.
 I applied some cleaning/feature engineering steps to optimize the data for the analysis, visualization, and modeling steps.
 These included:

-1.Changing data types of select variables
+1. Changing data types of select variables
 2. Inferring missing values for beds, bedrooms, and bathrooms columns
 3. Engineering `weekday`, `month`, and `year` from a date
 4. Engineering columns (`has_wifi`, `has_washer`, `has_elevator`, `has_dryer`) based on the amenities string